 (B) When may I use a staging pile?
 You may use a staging pile to store hazardous remediation waste (or remediation waste otherwise subject to land disposal restrictions) only if you follow the standards and design criteria the director has designated for that staging pile.
 The director will designate the staging pile in a permit or, at a facility without a permit, in a closure plan or order.
 The director will establish conditions in the permit, closure plan, or order that comply with paragraphs (D) to (K) of this rule.

-(C) What information must I provide to get a staging pile designated?
-When seeking a staging pile designation, you must provide:
+(C) What information shall I provide to get a staging pile designated?
+When seeking a staging pile designation, you shall provide the following:

-(2) Certification by a qualified professional engineer for technical data, such as design drawings and specifications, and engineering studies, unless the director determines, based on information that you provide, that this certification is not necessary to ensure that a staging pile will protect human health and the environment; and
+(2) Certification by a qualified professional engineer for technical data, such as design drawings and specifications, and engineering studies, unless the director determines, based on information that you provide, that this certification is not necessary to ensure that a staging pile will protect human health and the environment.

 (3) Any additional information the director determines is necessary to protect human health and the environment.

-(D) What performance criteria must a staging pile satisfy?
+(D) What performance criteria shall a staging pile satisfy?
 The director will establish the standards and design criteria for the staging pile in the permit, closure plan, or order.

-(1) The standards and design criteria must comply with the following:
+(1) The standards and design criteria shall comply with the following:

-(a) The staging pile must facilitate a reliable, effective and protective remedy;
+(a) The staging pile shall facilitate a reliable, effective, and protective remedy.

-(b) The staging pile must be designed so as to prevent or minimize releases of hazardous wastes and hazardous constituents into the environment, and minimize or adequately control cross-media transfer, as necessary to protect human health and the environment (for example, through the use of liners, covers, run-off/run-on controls, as appropriate); and
+(b) The staging pile shall be designed to prevent or minimize releases of hazardous wastes and hazardous constituents into the environment, and to minimize or adequately control cross-media transfer, as necessary to protect human health and the environment (for example, through the use of liners, covers, run-off or run-on controls, as appropriate).

-(c) The staging pile must not operate for more than two years, except when the director grants an operating term extension under paragraph (I) of this rule.
-You must measure the two-year limit, or other operating term specified by the director in the permit, closure plan, or order, from the first time you place remediation waste into a staging pile.
-You must maintain a record of the date when you first placed remediation waste into the staging pile for the life of the permit, closure plan, or order, or for three years, whichever is longer.
+(c) The staging pile shall not operate for more than two years, except when the director grants an operating term extension under paragraph (I) of this rule.
+You shall measure the two-year limit, or other operating term specified by the director in the permit, closure plan, or order, from the first time you place remediation waste into a staging pile.
+You shall maintain a record of the date when you first placed remediation waste into the staging pile for the life of the permit, closure plan, or order, or for three years, whichever is longer.

-(2) In setting the standards and design criteria, the director will consider the following factors:
+(2) In setting the standards and design criteria, the director shall consider the following factors:

-(e) Hydrogeological and other relevant environmental conditions at the facility that may influence the migration of any potential releases; and
+(e) Hydrogeological and other relevant environmental conditions at the facility that may influence the migration of any potential releases.

-(E) May a staging pile receive ignitable or reactive remediation waste?
-You must not place ignitable or reactive remediation waste in a staging pile unless:
+(E) May a staging pile receive ignitable remediation waste or reactive remediation waste?
+You shall not place ignitable remediation waste or reactive remediation waste in a staging pile unless:

-(1) You have treated, rendered or mixed the remediation waste before you placed it in the staging pile so that:
+(1) You have treated, rendered, or mixed the remediation waste before you placed the remediation waste in the staging pile so that:

-(2) You manage the remediation waste to protect it from exposure to any material or condition that may cause it to ignite or react.
+(2) You manage the remediation waste to protect the remediation waste from exposure to any material or condition that may cause the remediation waste to ignite or react.

-(2) If remediation waste in a staging pile is incompatible with any waste or material stored nearby in containers, other piles, open tanks or land disposal units (for example, surface impoundments), you must separate the incompatible materials, or protect them from one another by using a dike, berm, wall or other device; and
+(2) If remediation waste in a staging pile is incompatible with any waste or material stored nearby in containers, other piles, open tanks, or land disposal units (for example, surface impoundments), you shall separate the incompatible materials, or protect them from one another by using a dike, berm, wall, or other device.

 (G) Are staging piles subject to land disposal restrictions and minimum technological requirements?
 No. Placing hazardous remediation wastes into a staging pile does not constitute land disposal of hazardous wastes or create a unit that is subject to the minimum technological requirements of Section 3004(o) of RCRA.